7 tips for gardening in summer

 Summer is a favourite time of the year for many of us, invoking memories of sweltering days at the beach or in the backyard, sprinklers on parched lawns, the cricket on the radio or tv, and lounge rooms strewn with wrapping paper and presents.

-Periods of prolonged dry weather and excessive heat can play havoc with many of our popular garden plants.
+Periods of prolonged dry weather and excessive heat can play havoc with many of our popular plants.
 Without adequate moisture soils and potting mixes can dry out, becoming hydrophobic, or water repellent.

 1. Prepare the soil